 The Way It All Began

-On New years eve 1970, most of the cars were in the New Years Eve parade through the main streets of Geraldine, upon been returned one of the cars still had its battery connected (magneto battery) this then caused a terrible fire that destroyed most of Jack Morrisons car collection.
+On New Years eve of 1970, most of the cars that were usually housed in the building featured in the Parade through the main street of Geraldine, upon been returned one of the cars still had its battery connected (magneto battery) this then caused a terrible fire that destroyed most of Jack Morrisons car collection.
 Only three vehicles that were in the fire, are still on display in the museum today.

 The next day some local men came and offered to "help clean up", Jack Morrison was a tad dismayed at the situation and abruptly replied "take the lot!"